Masanbat12/Database_MySQL/sql_02/README.md

-# sql_02, Here we have 2 queries: customers and emp.
+# sql_02, Here we have 2 queries: customers and emp. and table creation.
 ### After creating an database.
-The database consists of 2 tables named customers and emp.
+The database consists of 2 tables named customers and emp, and virtualclinic tables
 ## - query 1:
 ### Table: customers
 cid (int): Customer ID, primary key.